adarshp2000/YouTube-Video-Analysis-Using-Python/README.md

-# Youtube-Video-Analysis-Project
-YouTube is one of the world's largest streaming platforms, hosting over 800 million videos.
-However, only a small fraction of these videos gain widespread attention and become "viral" or "trending."
-This project aims to analyze the vast collection of YouTube videos and identify patterns that differentiate viral videos from regular ones.
+#YouTube stands as one of the globe's most extensive video-sharing platforms, featuring more than 800 million uploads.
+Yet, only a tiny percentage achieve viral status or appear in trending lists.
+This project explores the characteristics that set widely popular videos apart from typical uploads by examining three core metrics:

-To assess the quality of a video, we use three key numerical parameters:

-  #views: The number of users who have watched the video.

-  #likes: The number of users who appreciated the video.

-  #dislikes: The number of users who did not enjoy the video.

-  #category_id: The classification ID of the video.
+View count: Total viewers of the video.

-For this project, my team and I worked with a dataset of YouTube videos from the United States, utilizing Python, pandas, NumPy, Matplotlib, and other libraries to conduct statistical analysis and data visualization.
-The goal was to present key takeaways without requiring an in-depth examination of each data point, allowing audiences to grasp essential trends and patterns emerging from the dataset.
+Like/Dislike ratio: User engagement indicating approval or disapproval.

+Category ID: The video’s classification within YouTube’s content system.

+Collaborating with my team, we analyzed U.S.-based YouTube video data using Python, pandas, NumPy, and visualization tools like Matplotlib.
+Our approach focused on statistical evaluation and intuitive visual summaries to highlight overarching trends—such as correlations between engagement metrics and virality—without requiring granular data scrutiny.
+This streamlined presentation enables audiences to quickly grasp factors influencing a video’s success, from audience interaction patterns to category-specific trends.